emscripten-core/emscripten/site/source/docs/getting_started/Tutorial.rst

 For the next section you will need to open a command prompt:

 - On Linux or macOS, open a *Terminal*.
-- On Windows open the :ref:`Emscripten Command Prompt <emcmdprompt>`, a command prompt that has been pre-configured with the correct system paths and settings to point to the :term:`active <Active Tool/SDK>` Emscripten tools.
-To access this prompt, type **Emscripten** in the Windows 8 start screen, and then select the **Emscripten Command Prompt** option.
+- On Windows, open the :ref:`Emscripten Command Prompt <emcmdprompt>`, a command prompt that has been pre-configured with the correct system paths and settings to point to the :term:`active <Active Tool/SDK>` Emscripten tools.
+To access this prompt, type **Emscripten** in the Windows start menu, and then select the **Emscripten Command Prompt** option.

 Navigate with the command prompt to the emscripten directory under the SDK.
 This